-A few other landslides have been mapped in Utah County by Miller (1982).
+A few landslides involving lake deposits have been mapped in Salt Lake County by Van Horn (1972).
 Earthquake shaking could have played a significant role in initiating the landslides.
-However, these landslides could be static failures related simply to lowering of lake levels.
-Down-cutting of streams in response to lower lake levels could also tend to created oversteepened slope conditions which promote instability.
+However, these landslides could be static failures related simply to down-cutting of the streams caused by lowering of lake levels.
+The down-cutting would tend to create oversteepened slope conditions which promote instability.